YongliHe23/SequenceExamples-GE/pge2/README.md

 [Pulseq](https://pulseq.github.io/)
 sequences on GE scanners using the 'Pulseq on GE v2' (pge2) interpreter.

-The pge2 interpreter is quite powerful in the sense that it tries to directly translate the various events specified in the Pulseq file to the hardware, which allows great flexibility in sequence design.
+The pge2 interpreter is quite powerful in the sense that it directly translates the various events specified in the Pulseq file to the hardware, which allows great flexibility in sequence design.
 This also means that care has to be taken when designing the Pulseq file, such as choosing